 Subject to any overriding restrictions and conditions as may be established from time to time by the Board of Directors, the Committee may determine that any Award granted under the Plan may be transferable, in the case of an Option, prior to exercise thereof, and in the case of Restricted Stock, prior to expiration of the Period of Restriction therefor, under such terms and conditions as the Committee may specify.
-No Award granted under this Plan shall be transferable except: (a) by will or the laws of descent and distribution; or, (b) if permitted by the Committee and if provided in the Agreement evidencing the Award, (i) pursuant to a domestic relations order, as defined in the Code, (ii) to Immediate Family Members, (iii) to a partnership in which Immediate Family Members, or entities in which Immediate Family Members are the sole owners, member or beneficiaries, as appropriate, are the only partners, (iv) to a limited liability company in which Immediate Family Members, or entities in which Immediate Family Members are the sole owners, member or beneficiaries, as appropriate, are the only members, or (v) to a trust for the sole benefit of Immediate Family Members.
+No Award granted under this Plan shall be transferable except: (a) by will or the laws of descent and distribution; or, (b) if permitted by the Committee and if provided in the Agreement evidencing the Award, (i) pursuant to a domestic relations order, as defined in the Code, (ii) to Immediate Family Members, (iii) to a partnership in which Immediate Family Members, or entities in which Immediate Family Members are the sole owners, members or beneficiaries, as appropriate, are the only partners, (iv) to a limited liability company in which Immediate Family Members, or entities in which Immediate Family Members.
 "Immediate Family Members" shall be defined as the spouse and natural or adopted children or grandchildren of an Award Holder and their spouses.
-In the event of the death of an Award Holder holding an unexercised Option, exercise of the Option may be made only by the executor or administrator of the estate of the Award Holder or the person or persons to whom the deceased Award Holder was entitled to exercise such Option at the date of death.
+In the event of the death of an Award Holder holding an unexercised Option, exercise of the Option may be made only by the executor or administrator of the estate of the Award Holder or the person or persons to whom the deceased Award Holder's rights under the Option shall pass by will or the laws of descent and distribution, and such exercise may be made only to the extent that the deceased Award Holder was entitled to exercise such Option at the date of death.
 If and to the extent the Committee shall so provide upon grant, the Period of Restriction for Restricted Stock may be foreshortened upon the death of the Award Holder during the Period of Restriction, such that the Stock shall be deemed not to be forfeited and no longer to be Restricted Stock as of the date of death.